elmejdki/sixpack-tracker-frontend/README.md

 # Six Pack Tracker

+**This is the final capstone project required by [Microverse](https://www.microverse.org/).
+After finishing the whole program, they have picked this project for me to prove my technical knowledge in React/Redux and Ruby on Rails, you can find the requirement [here](https://www.notion.so/Final-Capstone-Project-Tracking-App-22e454da738c46efaf17721826841772#2710d5572c59407c90bef34f3cbf53e3)**

-Six Pack Tracker is a 30 days workout app challenge. that, challenges the users to do a certain type of ABS exercises for 30 days, with a goal of repetitions for every move in every day.
+> Six Pack Tracker is a 30 days workout app challenge. that, challenges the users to do a certain type of ABS exercises for 30 days, with a repetitions goal for every move in every day.
 This app also shows to the users their progress to motivate them to do more.
 You should also not that the app is not responsive for Desktop, you can open it only on mobile or tablet.
 This repository is the frontend part of the app cause it's a Full Stack Application built using React/Redux and Ruby on Rails.
 You can find the backend repository [here](https://github.com/elmejdki/sixpack-tracker-api).

 ## Project Preview:

 ![project images](./screenshot.png)

+## Features

+- A user can sign up and log in using his email and password.
+- A user can add his measurements
+- A user can check videos and instructions on the moves that he should do.
+- A user can track his progress on the app monthly or daily through the track.it or progress pages.
+- A user can see a summary of his measurements.
+- The App has a control panel also for editing measures, or exercises that the users should do.
+- An Admin can add Exercises.
+- An Admin can Edit Exercices.
+- An Admin can Remove Exercices.

 ## Built With